-Double crested cormorants occupy many water habitats across North America, including coastlines, estuaries, lakes and ponds.
-Most spend winter in the southern United States but many migrating birds winter on the south coast of BC.
+These Cormorants occupy many water habitats across North America, including coastlines, estuaries, lakes, and ponds.
+Most spend winter in the southern United States but many migrating birds winter on the south coast of the Pacific Northwest.

 Cormorants will sometimes rebuild an old nest rather than start a new one from scratch.
-And when they find pieces of useful junk, like old bits of rope, net, or other beach debris, they will often incorporate this into their nests.
+When they find pieces of useful junk, like old bits of rope, net, or other beach debris, they will often incorporate this into their nests.
 Sometimes these nests can look pretty wild.